hpe-storage/hpe-nimble-cinder-rhosp16.2/README.md

 [heat-admin@overcloud-controller-0 ~]$ sudo pcs status|grep openstack-cinder-volume-podman-0
     * openstack-cinder-volume-podman-0  (ocf::heartbeat:podman):        Started overcloud-controller-1
 ```
-It is clear from the above output of "pcs status" that cinder-volume service is running on controller 1 where other controllers are controller 0 and controller 2.
+It is clear from the above output of "pcs status" that cinder-volume service is running on controller-1 where other controllers are controller-0 and controller-2.
+You may list out all controllers and compute node on undercloud by sourcing "stackrc" file and running command "openstack server list".

 3.3.
 Go to the controller node on which cinder-volume service is running and execute "sudo podman exec -it openstack-cinder-volume-podman-0 bash" and verify that the backend details are visible in ```/etc/cinder/cinder.conf``` in the cinder-volume container